Number: BCT 314

 - Perform quantity takeoffs and allocate units of work.

-- Organize the collection of estimate data.
+- Organize the collection of estimated data.

 - Identify sources of cost data.

-- Be familiar with the key components of labor, equipment and material costs.
+- Be familiar with the key components of labor, equipment, and material costs.

 - Determine crew size and productivity.